maisonretraite/wave/README.md

 ## Introductions

 [Wave](https://devdojo.com/wave) is a Software as a Services Starter Kit that can help you build your next great idea 💰.
 Wave is built with [Laravel](https://laravel.com), [Voyager](https://voyager.devdojo.com), [TailwindCSS](https://tailwindcss.com), and a few other awesome technologies .
-Here are some of the awesome features ✨:
+H ere are some of the awesome features ✨:

  - [Authentication](https://wave.devdojo.com/docs/features/authentication)
  - [User Profiles](https://wave.devdojo.com/docs/features/user-profiles)